BMW Petrol Engine – Timing Chain Failure

 What Happens When A Timing Chain Snaps?

 When a BMW engine timing chain snaps, the inlet and exhaust valves collide with the pistons, resulting in massive engine damage.
-At this point it will bend all 16 valves, shatter the rocker arms, snap and distort both camshafts and the camshaft housing.
+This damage can include blown pistons, bent valves, shattered rocker arms, snapped or bent camshaft, snapped or bent crankshaft & damaged camshaft housing.

-Repairing the severe engine damage is a labour intensive and expensive job .
-We must remove the entire engine and strip down all engine components to identify and replace all damaged parts.
+Identifying & repairing the catastrophic engine damage is a labour intensive and expensive job.
+The timing chain is located at the rear of the engine, therefore we must remove the entire engine and completely strip down all components to discover and replace all damaged parts to ensure we restore the engine to perfect running order.

-The N42 or N43 engine is rebuilt with genuine BMW modified chains, guides and tensioners to reduce the risk of a repeat failure.
+We only perform full factory specification rebuilds using genuine OEM parts.
+The engine is rebuilt with modified chains, guides and tensioners – supplied by BMW, to reduce the risk of a repeat failure.

 Engine Rebuild Costs